Igniting Change Fund

 - Educational scholarships for pre-K, primary, secondary or post-secondary education.

 Please apply through Lehigh Valley Community Foundation’s online portal system, which you can access here.
-The Round 1 applications will be available beginning September 4, 2018.
+The Round 1 applications are closed.
 The Lehigh Valley Community Foundation will review all Round 1 applications and invite a limited number of organizations to submit a Round 2 application for the grant opportunity.

 September 4, 2018: Igniting Change Fund Round 1 application available online for submission